ALOKJAIN83/BlazorWebAPIExplorer/README.md

 - `FrontEndApi`: This API supports Get/Post verbs.
 It calls 2 back-end APIs in an Asynchronous manner.
 - `BackEndApi1`: The API which has GET and POST opeartions and mimics a longer running operation using artificial delays.
 - `BackEndApi2`: Another API which has GET and POST opeartions and mimics a longer running operation using artificial delays.
-- `UnitTests`: Contains unit tests for controllers, services, APIs and Blazor components using xUnit, bunit and Moq.
+- `UnitTests`: Contains unit tests for controllers, services, APIs and Blazor components using xUnit, bUnit and Moq.

 ## Features

 - Fetch data from back-end APIs using front-end API
 - Post data to back-end APIs using front-end API
-- Unit tests for controllers, services, APIs and Blazor components using xUnit, bunit and Moq.
+- Unit tests for controllers, services, APIs and Blazor components using xUnit, bUnit and Moq.

 ## Prerequisites